jasonherrboldt/Cero/README.md

   * java -cp ./out com.jason.Main
   * java -cp ./out com.jason.Main

+  The program will terminate when one of the players has a score of 100 or greater.

   Optional program arguments:

   Output delay seconds, user name.
+First arg must be 1 or 2.
+Names may only contain a-z, A-Z, and space.
-Skips right to the game, e.g.
+  This option skips the user right to the game, e.g.
+  * java -cp ./out com.jason.Main 1 Amy
-  * java -cp ./out com.jason.Main 2 Barb
+  * java -cp ./out com.jason.Main 2 Bill

   Strategy log analysis -- lists the number of times the three program strategies have won and lost games.
   Program argument is case-insensitive.
   * java -cp ./out com.jason.Main strategylogs

-  The program will terminate when one of the players has a score of 100 or greater.

 __LOGGING__